PAPER-CHASER/Semester-project/README.md

 # Exam Processor

 This Java application mimics the examination processing system used by a university department.
-In accordance with the Strathmore University grading system, it records student information, subject scores, calculates grades, and creates report cards.
+In accordance with the Strathmore University grading system, it records student information, individual unit scores, calculates overall grades, and creates report cards.

 ---

 ##  Features

-- Collects details for **10 students**
+- Allow entry and collection of details for 10 students
-- Allows score entry for **5 subjects**:
+- Allow score entry for 5 subjects:
   - Entrepreneurship
   - Advanced Database Systems
   - Computer Networks
   - Probability and Statistics
   - Object Oriented Programming
-- Calculates **average score** and assigns a **grade**
+- It alculates the average score and assigns a grade
-- Generates a **report card** for each student:
+- It generates a report card for each student:
   - Name and ID Number
   - Subject scores
   - Average score